patrikx3/redis-ui/README.md

 `p3x-redis-ui` is a new Redis GUI which can serve as a backend server or as a desktop application.
 Some of the features are coming below.

+## Warning
+`Node v11.1.0` has changed in the HTTP streams.
+So, until the upstream packages are not updated, do not use `NodeJs` above `v11.0.0`.

 ## Development

 It creates a package that allows you to compose `p3x-redis-ui-server` and `p3x-redis-ui-material` into one: